Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 You might allocate a portion of your tax refund or work bonus toward stocking up on essentials.
 This prevents bulk shopping from disrupting your regular monthly expenses.

-Try the “sinking fund” approach: If you typically spend $25 monthly on paper products, save $100-150 for a quarterly bulk purchase instead.
+Try the “sinking fund” approach: If you spend $25 monthly on paper products, save $100-150 for a quarterly bulk purchase instead.
 This smooths out the financial impact while capturing the savings.

 Look for store-specific discounts too.
 Membership warehouses often offer additional coupons or rebates to improve the deals.